 Wax vape pens are going to differ in terms of loading based on the different wax pens and what kind of coil you are using.
 Not to mention, the kind of wax that you are using as well.
 If your wax is more like a liquid than you will need to watch out for pesky spills and fill the wax coil chamber accordingly.
 Like always, vape pens are going to require specific attention depending on the coils, styles, specs, etc. However, there are some general tips to keep in mind when properly using and filling your wax pen.

-Another thing to keep in mind is that dab tools will be particularly helpful in storing the wax and to avoid getting sticky and covered in wax.
+Other highly popular products at the vape shop are dab tools.
+Dab tools will be particularly helpful in storing the wax and to avoid getting sticky and covered in wax.
 This will minimize the amount of interaction you have with the wax itself and it is worth the investment to avoid having to constantly worry about getting wax everywhere.
 Dabbers, the tool to handle the wax, comes in a variety of sizes from short to long, sharp for precision and flatter for handling larger amounts.
 Use a dabber to load the wax coils but NEVER poke the coils directly and try to avoid contact at all costs.
 Just gently push the ball of wax towards the coil and the heat should do the rest while you are vaping.